RTippin/messenger/docs/Commands.md

 ---

-### `php artisan messenger:install`
+### `php artisan messenger:install` | `--uuids` | `--force`
-- Installs the base messenger files.
-Publishes our config and service provider.
-This will also register the provider in your `app.php` in the providers array.
+- Installs the base messenger files, publishing our config and service provider.
+This will also register our published service provider in your `app.php` config file under the providers array.
+  - You will be asked to confirm running this command, as well as an option to migrate our tables before completion.
+- `--uuids` flag when your provider models use UUIDs instead of auto-incrementing integers as their primary keys.
+- `--force` flag to overwrite any existing published files.

 ---